Water drum: North America

 In North America, Iroquois, Navajo, Cherokee, Muscogee, and Apache peoples use water drums in music, and they are used both ceremonially and in traditional Longhouse social dances among the Huron/Wendat/Wyandot and Iroquois/Haudenosaune peoples.
 The Ojibwa, Odawa and Pottawatomii traditionally call the drums midegwakikoon, with "Mide" referring to the Midewiwin medicine societies.
 Water drums are used in Yaqui deer dance music, representing the deer's heartbeat.

 South America

 In South America, the cataquí is a water drum used by the Toba (aka Qom), Wichí, Pilagá, Chorote and Nivaclé cultures in the South American Gran Chaco region.
 The cataquí is made from a hollowed out tree trunk or ceramic pot, into which water is poured.
 The mouth is closed with a leather skin, made from corzuela hide (Red brocket deer skin), which is hit with a single stick.
 The cataquí has been used in ceremonies, including the carob, and has also been used in calling songs at dances, for couples to form.

 Africa

 In Central Africa, water drums are the major component of Baka music.
 In some areas of the Congo and Cameroon its use is reserved for women, specifically women hunters, and used in the ceremonies they hold before they go on hunts.

+In Tuareg music, the askalabo is a calabash "partly submerged in water, drummed to mimic camels' hooves".